-S. No. Name of KMPs Remuneration in FY 2023-24 (Rs. in Million) Remuneration as % of revenue median remuneration of Employees
+S. No. Name of KMPs Remuneration in FY 2024-25 Percentage increase in remuneration during FY 2024-25

 1 Mr. Jugal Kishore Arora 0 0.00%

 2 Mr. Satnam Arora 0 0.00%

 3 Mr. Gurnam Arora 0 0.00%

-4 Mr. Chashu Arora 2.40 0.25%
+4 Mr. Chashu Arora 2.60 0.24%

-5 Mr. Deepak Kaushal 1.31 0.14%
+5 Mr. Deepak Kaushal 1.40 0.13%

-6 The Key parameter of any varia remuneration availed by the Di Not applicable
+6 The Key parameter of any variable component of re by the Directors muneration availed Not applicable

-7 Ratio of remuneration of higher that of the employee who are r receive remuneration in excess director during the year.
-Not applicable
+7 Ratio of remuneration of highest paid director to that of the employee Not applicable

+who are not director but receive remuneration in excess of the highest

+paid director during the year.

-8 Affirmation that the remunerat remuneration policy.
-It is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Director, KMP and other employees.
+8 Affirmation that the remuneration is as per the remuneration policy.
+It is hereby affirmed that the remuneration

+. , paid is as per the Remuneration Policy for

+Director, KMP and other employees.

-Independent Auditors' Report TOTHE MEMBERS OF KOHINOOR FOODS LIMITED
+Independent Auditors' Report

+TO THE MEMBERS OF KOHINOOR FOODS LIMITED